rogelioolarte/auth-alpaca/README.md

   * [JJWT 0.12.6](https://github.com/jwtk/jjwt)
   * [Mapstruct 1.6.3](https://github.com/mapstruct/mapstruct)

-## How it works our process of login with OAuth2?
+## How it works the process of login with OAuth2?
 <details>
   <ul>
     <li>First, The user visits our Frontend application and logs in with "Google" and is redirected to our Backend application where he is then redirected to the Google consent page with our OAuth2 API information for Google</li>